Configuring a recurring schedule for Next-Best-Action

-Configure a recurring schedule for running Next-Best-Action.
-The outbound schedule is a multilevel campaign which initiates any outbound actions, for example, campaigns or audience updates on external advertising platforms.
+Configure a recurring schedule for running Next-Best-Action using an audience that represents all customers and a daily schedule.
+The outbound schedule initiates any outbound actions, for example, campaigns or audience updates on external advertising platforms.

 - In the Channels tab of the Next-Best-Action Designer, in the Primary schedule > Recurrence section, set up a recurring schedule, start date, and end date for outbound Next-Best-Action.

 - To select the starting population, in the section, click Configure.

 Note: The starting population for Next-Best-Action is based on the top level customer context.
 For more information about configuring segments, see Defining customer audiences with customer segments.
 In the current version of Pega Customer Decision Hub, prospect segments cannot be used as starting populations for Next-Best-Action.

 - To apply constraints to actions and avoid overexposure, specify the number of times that an action can be offered to a group of customers, in the Volume constraint section, click Configure.
 For more information about volume constraints, see Avoiding overexposure of actions with volume constraints.